lauramapu/AOHs/README.md

 # Areas of Habitat for tropical terrestrial mammals and birds

-Based on the workflow conducted in Lumbierres et al 2022 to calculate Areas of Habitat for all tropical terrestrial mammals.
+Based on the workflow conducted in Lumbierres et al 2022 to calculate Areas of Habitat for all tropical terrestrial mammals and birds.

 `/scripts`: contains the needed scripts to conduct the workflow